 Curious travellers are not interested in sitting back and being entertained.
 They want to cross over from being an awkward observer to an active participant.
 They are happy to invest a bit of themselves in the process of making real connections to people and places.
-When we at Experience Travel Group create experiences or find places to stay, when we put together our ‘edit’ of a country that we believe gives visitors the chance to experience the best of what that country has to offer, we have the curious traveller in mind.
+When we at Experience Travel Group create experiences or find places to stay, when we put together our ‘edit’ of a country that we believe gives visitors the chance to experience the best of what that country has to offer, we have the curious traveller in mind; those who want satisfying travel experiences.
 We believe that these experiences only become truly extraordinary when a two-way exchange takes place – when people start interacting, swapping stories, learning from each other and having fun together.
 We can put the conditions in place, and then it’s up to you.

 We delight in finding hotels and experiences in Asia founded on this idea of providing the right conditions for genuine and enriching exchange.
 Often the most successful of these ventures are intricately connected to and managed by their local community and positive interactions are fostered in a way that both visitor and guest benefit.
 Local people are empowered by the opportunities created for employment, development and conservation, while visitors have an opportunity to take part in high quality, often unique experiences safe in the knowledge that they are having a positive impact.
 Some would categorise this as ‘community-based tourism’ – a term, I fear, more likely to put people off than fill them with anticipation and excitement! – but whatever moniker you use, when a place gets this right, you feel it.
 And you probably won’t want to leave!

 Here are three of the fantastic ventures in our portfolio that I think will appeal to people looking for fun, wonder, excitement – and the lasting memories that come from connection and exchange.